 The data written to the Ethereum blockchain cannot be deleted or modified.
-For Barton, this is a primary advantage since everyone is forced to be aware of his actions and the self-confidence for his actions is sharpened.
+For Barton, this is a main advantage since everyone is forced to be aware of his actions and the self-confidence for his own actions is sharpened.
 Furthermore, this fact of immutability is the main argument for freedom of expression and against censorship.
 However, not all messages are presented in the Peepeth front end.
-If they violate Peepeth's terms of use, a filter will sort them out.
+If they violate Peepeth's terms of use, they will be filtered.
 Peepeth calls this procedure "moderation" and argues that this is by no means to be understood as censorship, but much more "on cultivating mindful engagement and positive contribution".

 In addition to writing short messages, it is possible to like posts.
 However, posts cannot be liked infinitely.
 There is only one like per day available, a so-called Ensō.
 The resulting rarity should express the particular appreciation of a contribution.
-"Ensō (Japanese for ,circle') is a circle that is hand-drawn in one uninhibited brushstroke.
+"Ensō (Japanese for 'circle') is a circle that is hand-drawn in one uninhibited brushstroke.
 It represents creativity, freedom of expression, and unity".
 Furthermore, good content from other users can be rewarded with a tip.
-10% of the tip goes to Peepeth and serve to finance.
+10% of the tip go to Peepeth and serve to finance.
 Also for the verification of an account and special badges go 10% of the fees to Peepeth.

 On 29th January 2019, Peepeth had 4055 users who posted a total of 66262 Peeps.
-For an account, future users have to apply first and receive a sign-up link by email to join the platform after some time.
+For an account at Peepeth you first have to apply and after some time you will receive a link by email to join the platform.
 On invitation of an active user, new users can join directly without waiting time.
 Users can verify themselves with their existing Github and Twitter accounts.
 In the future, it will be possible to use further platforms for the verification of an account.
 In order to verify an account, the user must post a "special message", which also contains his Ethereum address.
 The link to this post must then be handed over to a Smart Contract, which confirms the ownership of the account.

-Peepeth communicated the next milestones to increase the user experience as part of the crowdfunding campaign.
+Peepeth communicated the next milestones to increase the user experience as part of the crowd-funding campaign.
 The first milestone has already been reached.
 The fact that the possession of a cryptocurrency requirement for the use and procurement of such a currency is difficult was to be eliminated.
 Peepeth bears the costs for its users.
-The next steps are the use without special software requirements (renouncement of particular browsers or MetaMask) and the development of an iOS app.
+The next steps are the use without special software requirements (renouncement of special browsers or MetaMask) and the development of an iOS app.
 However, only 140.56 ETH could be collected from the required 1000 ETH.
 It is unclear to what extent the desired goals will now be achieved.